Mr3DAlien/alien-packs/.github/ISSUE_TEMPLATE/general-bug-report.md

 ---
-name: Bug report
+name: General Bug report
-about: Create a report to help us improve
+about: You sure you need this one?
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---